dPhish/Documentation/modules/integrations/ldap.md

    3) tls: enabled or not

 - after getting this information we need to create new email service in with type sso.
-- we are supporting simple bind with username and password.

 ### Target